brimdata/zed/docs/lake/design.md

 read to create the current state) and old journal entries may be removed based on retention policy.

-#### Commit Journal
+#### Commit History

-The pool's commit journal is the definitive record of the evolution of data in that pool in a transactionally consistent fashion.
+The pool's commit history is the definitive record of the evolution of data in that pool in a transactionally consistent fashion.

-Each journal entry is identified with its `journal ID`, a 64-bit, unsigned integer that begins at 0.
+Each commit object entry is identified with its `commit ID`.
+Objects are immutable and uniquely named so there is never a concurrent write condition.

+XXX

 The journal may be updated concurrently by multiple writers so concurrency controls are included (see [Journal Concurrency Control](#journal-concurrency-control) below) to provide atomic updates.